aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/verdi_cmdline.rst

     verdi data structure show --format ase <IDENTIFIER>

-to show the selected structure, although it will take a few seconds to appear You should be able to rotate the view with the right mouse button.
+to show the selected structure, although it will take a few seconds to appear.
+You should be able to rotate the view with the right mouse button.

 .. note::